kartonfarkas/api_docs/source/suite/emails/section_update.rst

-Updating a Section of a Template Based Email Campaign
+Updating a Section of a Template-Based Email Campaign
 =====================================================

 Updates a section of a template_based email campaign with the specified parameters.